Horse race with jockeys in front of the MGM Grand

 The racing palooza continues unabated on Style Wednesday when Ladies’ Day takes centre stage.
 Expect to see hats… and lots of them.

-Highlights from the second batch of seven races include the Turners Novices’ Hurdle (13:20), Brown Advisory Novices’ Chase (14:00), Coral Cup Handicap Hurdle (14:40) and the BetMGM Queen Mother Champion Chase (16:10).
+Highlights from the second batch of seven races include the Turners Novices’ Hurdle (13:20), Brown Advisory Novices’ Chase (14:00), BetMGM Cup Handicap Hurdle (14:40) and most of all the BetMGM Queen Mother Champion Chase (16:00).

 RACE OF THE DAY: BETMGM QUEEN MOTHER CHAMPION CHASE